dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0601.md

 CHANGES OF SURFACE EXISTENCE

 Liquid to gas (evaporating, boiling)
 Gas to liquid (condensation, rain)
 Solid to gas (sublimation)
 Gas to solid?
 Cloud to gas(dissipation)
 Gas to cloud (formation)
 Solid to liquid (melting)
 Liquid to solid (freezing)
 Solid into solution (dissolving)

-Solution into solid (crystallization,
+Solution into solid (crystallization, precipitation)

-precipitation)

 Disintegration
 Aggregation
 Biological decay
 Biological growth
 Destruction
 Construction

 When ice or snow melts, a surface is so radically altered that it can be consid- ered to be destroyed, and when a puddle of water evaporates, the surface is certainly destroyed.
 When the reflecting surface of a cloud dissipates, it is anni- hilated although it was semitransparent and barely substantial to begin with, being nothing but a mass of droplets.
 When a surface disintegrates or an organism dies, the substances are scattered and the surface ceases.
-Ecological 92 The Ecological Approach to Visual Perception

-surface destruction is fairly obvious, but ecological surface creation is not, except for the slow growth of animals and plants.
+Ecological surface destruction is fairly obvious, but ecological surface creation is not, except for the slow growth of animals and plants.

 SURFACE THEORY AND ATOMIC THEORY

-The fact that surfaces go out of and come into existence is little recognized

-in physics, as noted in Chapter 1.
+The fact that surfaces go out of and come into existence is little recognized in physics, as noted in Chapter 1.
 The atomic theory is emphasized instead.

-Beginning with Parmenides and Democritus, the theory asserts that nothing

-is ever created or destroyed; only the atoms, themselves unchanging, are
+Beginning with Parmenides and Democritus, the theory asserts that nothing is ever created or destroyed; only the atoms, themselves unchanging, are rearranged.

-rearranged.
 Aristotle disagreed.
-He insisted that there was an actual genesis

-of things in the world and a passing away of them.
-At the ecological level

-Aristotle was quite right.
-And it is at this level, the level of surfaces, that we

-perceive the world.
+He insisted that there was an actual genesis of things in the world and a passing away of them.
+At the ecological level Aristotle was quite right.
+And it is at this level, the level of surfaces, that we perceive the world.
 At the level of atoms we do not (Randall, 1960).

 In the above table I have tried to show the best possible case for the opposi- tion of these processes, but it seems clear that they are not reversible in time.
 Evaporation and condensation are opposite at a certain level, but a water surface is not created as the reverse of the process by which it is destroyed.
 In none of these event pairs, I think, is the one simply a going backward of the other,such that if a film of one event were reversed, it would represent the other, as I noted above (Gibson and Kaushall, 1973).